vnicolau99/Project_Assistive_Robotics/Documentation/LabSession4_ProjectDemonstration.md

 **Laboratory development**

+Each Laboratory group has 10 minutes project presentation with:
+- Project presentation
-During the first hour of the laboratory session, students will finish and verify the real time execution of the assistive robotic tasks designed in the previous session.
+- Software and Hardware live demonstration of the assistive robotic tasks designed in the previous session.

-During the second hour, students will make a presentation of their Social-Assistive designed task.
+- All the students have to contribute to the final presentation